fizker/merge/readme.md

 fmerge
 ======

 fmerge is a simple tool for merging objects.
+It is perfect for handling options objects.

 It takes any number of parameters.
 It even merges recursively.
 Arrays will just be replaced, though.

+It does require a browser that supports ES5 methods though, so for IE8 or earlier, take a look at https://github.com/olivernn/augment.js.

 Example of use
 --------------